The Difference Between a Faint Positive Pregnancy Test and an Evaporation Line

 Are you having a hard time telling if your test result is a faint positive or evaporation line?
 Here’s how to figure it out.

 Peeing on a stick (affectionately known as POAS) can bring a lot of emotions and sometimes confusion.
-If you get a faint line, how do you know if that’s a positive result or an evaporation line?
-This guide will walk through how to tell the difference and how to avoid getting evaporation lines.
+Home pregnancy tests might be convenient, but they may also leave you with questions: Is it a false positive or negative?
+Why do I see faint lines?
+What could a faint line on a pregnancy test mean?
+If you get a faint line, how do you know if that's a positive result or an evaporation line?
+This guide will walk through how to tell the difference between a faint positive pregnancy test result vs an evaporation line, and how to avoid getting evaporation lines.

 What is an evaporation line on a pregnancy test?

 If taking an at-home urine pregnancy test, you may end up seeing a faint line.
 But what exactly can a faint line mean?
 There's two possibilities: it could mean a positive test result or it could be an evaporation line.
 An evaporation line on a pregnancy test is a faint line (or rather, mark) caused by a test reaction that occurs when the urine evaporates, or when the test gets wet.
 Sometimes this line appears in the test window, making it look like a faint positive result.

 Evaporation lines are colorless streaks, not actual lines.
 They typically appear if a person waits for longer than the suggested time to read the test result.
 An evaporation line can also appear if the test gets wet.